Procuring goods and services responsibly

 I think the difference that we’re making in our community, and probably broader along, is on many levels, but primarily, is it’s changing conversations around what is the value in waste.

-Tony Sharpe of Kingston-based social enterprise Substation33 shows how the recycling of e-waste can create innovative solutions while providing engaging employment pathways and discounted computer products for community members.
+Tony Sharp of Kingston-based social enterprise Substation33 shows how the recycling of e-waste can create innovative solutions while providing engaging employment pathways and discounted computer products for community members.

 A responsible approach for suppliers